 - Scarring or thickening of the lung tissue

 - Scarring or thickening of the aortic heart valve

 When to Contact a Medical Professional

 - You have ankylosing spondylitis and develop new symptoms during treatment

-Ward MM, Deodhar A, Akl EA, et al. American College of Rheumatology/Spondylitis Association of America/Spondyloarthritis Research and Treatment Network.
-2015 recommendations for the treatment of ankylosing spondylitis and nonradiographic axial spondyloarthritis.
-Arthritis Rheumatol.
-2016;68(2):282-298.
-PMID: 26401991
+Ward MM, Deodhar A, Gensler LS, et al. 2019 Update of the American College of Rheumatology/Spondylitis Association of America/Spondyloarthritis Research and Treatment Network Recommendations for the treatment of ankylosing spondylitis and nonradiographic axial spondyloarthritis.
+Arthritis Care Res (Hoboken).
+2019;71(10):1285-1299.
+PMID: 31436026

 Werner BC, Feuchtbaum E, Shen FH, Samartzis D. Ankylosing spondylitis of the cervical spine.
 In: Shen FH, Samartzis D, Fessler RG, eds.
 Textbook of the Cervical Spine.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 28.